martinjunior/emo-gen/README.md

 ## Overview

-`emo-gen` aids in the developemnt of style-guides, providing a slim API by which a style-guide may be generated.
-At the time of this writing, `emo-gen` uses the [swig.js](http://paularmstrong.github.io/swig/) template engine.
+`emo-gen` aids in the developemnt of style-guides, providing a slim API by which a style-guide may be generated. `emo-gen` uses the [swig.js](http://paularmstrong.github.io/swig/) template engine.
 Future versions of `emo-gen` may support other template engines.

 ## Usage